silnrsi/wstr/src/content/docs/scrlang/unicode/gong-unicode.md

 lastUpdated: 2025-09-16
 ---

-In The Unicode Standard, Gunjala Gondi script implementation is discussed in [Chapter 13 South and Central Asia-II](http://www.unicode.org/versions/latest/ch13.pdf).
+In The Unicode Standard, Gunjala Gondi script implementation is discussed in [Chapter 13: South and Central Asia-II — Other Modern Scripts](https://www.unicode.org/versions/latest/core-spec/chapter-13/#G39306).

 ## Blocks